Bhumika05390/Real-Time-Object-Detection/README.md

 git clone https://github.com/Bhumika05390/Real-Time-Object-Detection.git
 cd Real-Time-Object-Detection
 ```
 **Step 3:** Install all the necessary libraries.
-I used MacOS for this project.
+I used Windows for this project.
 These are some of the libraries I had to install:

 ```
 brew install opencv